About Weaverville Town

 Jail & Inmate Records

-The Buncombe County Detention Center in Asheville serves as the main facility for housing inmates throughout Buncombe County.
+The Buncombe County Detention Center in Asheville is the main facility for housing inmates throughout Buncombe County.
 When someone is arrested, they go through booking that includes fingerprinting, photographing, and recording their personal information.
 The public can search for current detainees through online inmate lookup services provided by the facility.
 Visitation requires advance scheduling, with specific hours designated for family and attorney visits.

 Arrest Records

 The Buncombe County Sheriff's Office and Asheville Police Department maintain arrest records for Buncombe County.
 These records document the circumstances of each arrest, specific charges filed, and booking details.
-Anyone seeking arrest records—whether residents or attorneys—can request them from the appropriate law enforcement agency by following procedures outlined in the North Carolina Public Records Law.
+Anyone seeking arrest records - whether residents or attorneys - can request them from the appropriate law enforcement agency by following procedures outlined in the North Carolina Public Records Law.
 A typical arrest record contains the arrested individual's personal information, the nature and details of charges, and information about the arresting officer.

 Criminal Records